SoftUni-Internal/interactive-content/EN/06-Sessions-And-Authentication/01-Cookies-And-Sessions.md

 This denotes that every interaction (**request** and **response**) happens independently of others.

-A representation of that interaction would be an ATM - the user makes a request, and the ATM responds by giving money.
+A metaphorical representation of that interaction could be a cash machine - the user makes a request, and the ATM responds by providing the requested servce.

-The ATM does not know anything about the person's balance, and the person does not know how much money is in the ATM.
+The ATM has no way to track the user's account balance and the person does not know how much money is currently in the ATM.

 In general, less data collected is a good thing, but most online services require a certain amount of it to function.

 That is the purpose of **cookies**.

-A cookie is a **simple string**, **holding information**, and **stored in the browser** (client).
+A cookie is a **simple string**, **holding information**, **stored in the browser** (client).

 Data can also be stored on the server when necessary with **session cookies**.